Start Here

 Not sure if you may have a disability or if Student Accessibility Services is the right department to assist you?
 Take our brief survey to help you decide: Survey

-Undergraduate and graduate students with known or potential disabilities who are new to Student Accessibility Services will need to complete the following steps in order to meet with an SAS staff member:
+Undergraduate and graduate students with known or potential disabilities who are new to Student Accessibility Services will need to complete the following steps in order to request accommodations:

 1. Submit the Student Application (via Knights Access)